Divorce Financial Settlement – What Is It and Who Gets What?

 Matrimonial assets

-Assets that you have built up or acquired during the period of marriage are known as matrimonial assets.
+Assets you have built up or acquired during marriage are known as matrimonial assets.

-These assets will always be added to the overall ‘pot’ and will need to be split fairly.
+These assets will always be added to the overall ‘pot’ and must be split fairly.
 Bear in mind that fair doesn’t necessarily mean 50/50 of everything.

 Non-matrimonial assets

-Non-matrimonial assets are financial assets that were acquired before entering into the marriage, for example, property, pensions, businesses, etc.
+Non-matrimonial assets are financial assets acquired before getting married, for example.

 For example, if an inheritance has been used during the marriage to purchase a car or house, this asset would now be classed as a marital asset.